 Pink skin Skipper dolls are almost as hard to find as Japanese Skippers.
 Just like the Japanese Skipper dolls, it is almost impossible to find one in mint or near mint condition.
 Japanese and Pink Skin SL Skippers share the same body.

-I believe they were not produced in those large quantities as the early Straight Leg Skippers because as of 1965 other Skipper dolls were also available.
+These dolls were not produced in large quantities as the early Straight Leg Skippers because as of 1965 other Skipper dolls were also available.

-Pink Skin Skippers seem to have mainly been sold in Europe.
+Pink Skin Skippers can mainly be found in Europe.

 Body markings: © 1963 Mattel, Inc.